START I: Efficacy

 Belarus, Kazakhstan, and Ukraine have disposed of all their nuclear weapons or transferred them to Russia.
-The US and Russia have reduced the capacity of delivery vehicles to 1,600 each, with no more than 6,000 warheads.
+The U.S. and Russia have reduced the capacity of delivery vehicles to 1,600 each, with no more than 6,000 warheads.

-A report by the US State Department, "Adherence to and Compliance With Arms Control, Nonproliferation and Disarmament Agreements and Commitments," was released on 28 July 2010 and stated that Russia was not in full compliance with the treaty when it expired on 5 December 2009.
+A report by the U.S. State Department, "Adherence to and Compliance With Arms Control, Nonproliferation and Disarmament Agreements and Commitments," was released on 28 July 2010 and stated that Russia was not in full compliance with the treaty when it expired on 5 December 2009.
 The report did not specifically identify Russia's compliance issues.

 One incident concerning Russia violating the START I Treaty occurred in 1994.
 It was announced by Arms Control and Disarmament Agency Director John Holum in a congressional testimony that Russia had converted its SS-19 ICBM into a space-launch vehicle without notifying the appropriate parties.
 Russia justified the incident by claiming it did not have to follow all of START's reporting policies regarding missiles that had been recreated into space-launch vehicles.
 In addition to the SS-19, Russia reportedly used SS-25 missiles to assemble space-launch vehicles.
-The issue that the US had was that it did not have accurate numbers and locations of Russian ICBMs with those violations.
+The issue that the U.S. had was that it did not have accurate numbers and locations of Russian ICBMs with those violations.
 The dispute was resolved in 1995.